microsoft/reverse-proxy/docs/docfx/articles/getting_started.md

 }
 ```

 The `Configure` method defines the ASP.NET pipeline for processing requests.
-The reverse proxy is plugged in to ASP.NET endpoint routing, and then has its own sub pipeline for the proxy.
-Here proxy pipeline modules, such as load balancing can be added to customize the handling of the request.
+The reverse proxy is plugged into ASP.NET endpoint routing, and then has its own sub-pipeline for the proxy.
+Here proxy pipeline modules, such as load balancing, can be added to customize the handling of the request.
 ```
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env) {